EndyLab/opentrons/robobench/hardware/TipRackHolders/README.txt

 ============================

-This tip rack holder snaps into the grid of the robot and holds any size FisherBrand Pipette Tip
-Rack steady in the grid slot to reduce error due to movement of the tip rack and hold calibration.
+This tip rack holder snaps into the grid of the robot and holds any size FisherBrand SureOne Pipette Tip Rack steady in the grid slot to reduce error due to movement of the tip rack and hold calibration.

 Directions: